 My choice to focus on aspiring women leaders is two-fold.
-According to a recent report, although more women graduate with masters+ degrees and are managers, few women become senior leaders (i.e. CEOs, CFOs, etc. ).
-Women are almost half (47%) of the total work force in the U.S.; but only a fraction (4%) were CEO at Fortune 500 companies.* Women are also underrepresented in small business.
+According to a recent report, although more women graduate with master’s degrees and are managers, few women become senior leaders (i.e., CEOs, CFOs, etc.).
+Women are almost half (47%) of the total workforce in the U.S., but only a fraction (4%) were CEO at Fortune 500 companies.* Women are also underrepresented in small businesses.
 Though more women start businesses, only 3 out of 10 get federal contracts.**

 Women-owned businesses pump about $3 trillion into the economy.
-Yet it takes women business owners at least four tries before they are approved for a bank loan or lines of credit.
+Banks reject women business owners’ loan or credit line applications at least three times before approval.

 And, on average, it takes twenty-two attempts to get equity capital.
 Almost half of women business owners did not seek money in 2009.***